dhaneshagrawal/check-rates-mortgage/README.md

 You can run the Spring Boot application directly using Maven:

 ```
-mvn spring-boot:run
+mvn spring-boot:run -pl delivery

 Or you can run the JAR file if it has been built:

 java -jar target/check-rates-mortgage.jar

 The application will be accessible at http://localhost:8080.
 ```

-or run from Intellij, the main class is "CheckRatesMortgageApplication.java"
+or from an IDE you can manually run he main class, which is "CheckRatesMortgageApplication.java"

 ### TODO